-Translation in times of pandemic emergency can save lives.
-And the current coronavirus crisis is no exception.
+Translation in times of pandemic emergency can save lives, and covid translation is no exception.
 As this article by the US National Library of Medicine clearly explains:

 All types of public health emergencies, ranging from infectious diseases outbreaks and pandemics to weather-related events and man-made disasters, present national leaders with the challenge of communicating risk to the affected populations while maintaining trust, transparency, and consistency of messages.

 We interviewed health translator Paula Tiezzi and she shared her take on the matter.
 What is the role of linguists in the coronavirus health crisis?
+Whar does COVID translation involve?
 Keep reading and let us know your thoughts!

 Hi Paula, thanks for answering these questions.
 The first one is: what’s the main impact of translation and interpreting during a pandemic emergency situation?